zeldaret/mm/docs/tutorial/introduction.md

 (In this project, all assembly code and asset files are extracted from a user-provided ROM: if you look in the GitHub repository, you will see that only decompiled source code is present.)

-The basic process of decomp is to take one or more of the .s files, run it through a decompilation program (mips_to_c) that reads the ASM very literally, and then, through humen ingenuity, reshape it into code that not only compiles in the first place, but completely matches the assembly generation of the original code (well-written or otherwise; it's also very likely that our constructed code differs significantly from the original, even if it still compiles to the same thing).
+The basic process of decomp is to take one or more of the .s files, run it through a decompilation program (mips_to_c) that reads the ASM very literally, and then, through human ingenuity, reshape it into code that not only compiles in the first place, but completely matches the assembly generation of the original code (well-written or otherwise; it's also very likely that our constructed code differs significantly from the original, even if it still compiles to the same thing).